sobirjon001/toDoList/README.md

     - change status
     - show all done tasks
     - show all not done tasks
+  - have a logic to check invalid entry
+  - call function corresponding to chosen option
 - [ ] Add task
   - add task to List
   - return to menu
 - [ ] delete task from List
   - application asks use what do delete by showing list with indexes
   - chosen index of task is deleted
+  - have a logic to check invalid entry
   - return to menu
 - [ ] change status of task
   - application asks use what task to change status by showing list with indexes
   - change status of chosen task
+  - have a logic to check invalid entry
   - return to menu
 - [ ] show all dome tasks
   - application lists all dome tasks